MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-apply-updates.md

 2. Select **Dashboard**.
 Select **Update**.

-3. Select the available update that you wish to install.
+3. Select the available update that you want to install.
 If you don't have an update marked as **Available**, [prepare the update package](azure-stack-update-prepare-package.md).

 4. Select **Update now**.